johnsogg/cs2270/homeworks/hw-11-game-1/README.md

 What To Turn In
 ----------

+You'll turn this in **via email** to me.
+Please send it to my gmail
+account: `gabe.johnson@gmail.com` and use the subject line `CS 2270 Project`.

+Retrograde is not involved in this assignment.

-Turn in a tarball or zip file that has the following directory structure, where `CoolGroupName` is the name of your group.
+Send a tarball or zip file that has the following directory structure, where `CoolGroupName` is the name of your group.
 I will unpack your archive in a directory with everybody else so it is important that it be in a directory.